Different Types of Shower Drains

 A tile insert point drain allows the continuation of use of your floor tile over the top of the drain that’s concealed underneath.
 The finish of the tile insert drain gives the bathroom an impressive sleek and minimal appearance, whilst giving you superior hidden drainage.

-If you need help choosing the right drain for your bathroom project, give the owner, Lindsay Munro, a call and get the right advice 0421 436 360.
+If you need help choosing the right drain for your bathroom project, give the owners, Gary or Greg, a call today on 1300 308 893 and get the right advice.

 Owner and Fabricator Strip Drains Sydney